SCF-org/scf/README.md

    - Use AWS profiles locally
    - Let EC2/ECS IAM roles work automatically

-6. **Enable CloudFront in production**: Better performance and HTTPS
+6. **CloudFront is always enabled**: Better security, performance and HTTPS

-   - Disable CloudFront in dev to save costs
+   - CloudFront is required for secure S3 access via OAC
    - Use `PriceClass_100` for cost optimization
    - Upgrade to `PriceClass_All` for global coverage